felixlu/awesome-stars/topics.md

 ## machine-learning

+- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: LLM orchestration framework to build customizable, production-ready LLM applications.
+Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your
 - [doccano/doccano](https://github.com/doccano/doccano) - Open source annotation tool for machine learning practitioners.
 - [bentoml/BentoML](https://github.com/bentoml/BentoML) - The most flexible way to serve AI/ML models in production - Build Model Inference Service, LLM APIs, Inference Graph/Pipelines, Compound AI systems, Multi-Modal, RAG as a Service, and more!
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to